-Zenobia Malino, director of SICC's Special Admissions program Special Admissions program are as diverse as the individuals involved, the consensus seems to be that the unique admissions policy, now in its third year, Under the direction of Ms. Zenobia Ms. Malino, a drug education specialist, explains that the program, which originated in 1970, came into being when she and Professor Gabbay "came up with the idea that when the college opportunity is extended to exoffenders on-site, they can maintain the same academic standards as other college students.
-This has proven to be more than true," she says. courses in the business and liberal arts courses, which centered around accounting, data processing, psychology, and sociology, served the dual purpose of orienting students with the academic community - a community which, as Ms. Malino says, "most of them had never considered entering and had never had any experience with."
-Designed to accommodate about two hundred students, the off-campus facet of the Special Admissions program is now in need of funds to begin its fall cycle; while the staff has drafted several funding proposals, they have gotten no reaction to them as yet.
-"We are looking for off-campus funding on the city, state, and federal levels," says Ms. Malino.
-"We would like to have a much larger program and desire extra help. accept more students, but due to the type of counseling we like to provide, we have to keep a lid on admissions.'
+Zenobia Malino, director of SICC's Special Admissions program Special Admissions program are as diverse as the individuals involved, the parallels to Easy Rider, the film is visually exciting.
+There's also the double feature of Save the Tiger and fulfills a vital need in the treatment of drug abuse and enables the academic community to play an important role in the rehabilitation of ex-drug offenders.
+Under the direction of Ms. Zenobia fifty ex-offenders are matriculated at Ms. Malino, a drug education missions specialist, explains that the program, which originated in 1970, came into being when she and Professor Gabbay 'came up with the idea that when the college opportunity is extended to exoffenders on-site, they can maintain the more than true," she says.
+"This program is beautiful, man."
+I courses in the business and liberal arts curriculum during nine-week study cycles which were designed much like summer session courses.
+Off-campus submit a personal interview before the courses, which centered around accounting, data processing, psychology, and sociology, served the dual purpose to the school from the three of orienting students with the academic rehabilitation centers, as well as from community - a community which, as several state correctional institutions.
+Ms. Malino says, "most of them had never considered entering and had never had any experience with."
+Once admitted, students are required only to attend individual counseling sessions, with frequency determined by hundred students, the off-campus facet of the Special Admissions program is outside leaders, now in need of funds to begin its fall cycle; while the staff has drafted several funding proposals, they have gotten no reaction to them as yet. like to have a much larger program and accept more students, but due to the type of counseling we like to provide, we have to keep a lid on admissions."
 The current rate of acceptance is 1:10.